jgreek/arxanalysis/README.md

 ## License

-This project is licensed under the MIT License.
+This project would be licensed under the MIT License.